-School shooting survivor says he is not a crisis actor
+School shooting survivor knocks down 'crisis actor' claim

 Hogg and many of his classmates have been outspoken about the need for stricter gun laws since they witnessed the massacre that killed 17 students and staff members at their Florida high school last week.

-They have become the subject of conspiracy theories and smear campaigns online.
-Memes and YouTube videos allege that some of the students are "actors" working for a globalist gun grab who travel around the country to the sites of shootings.
+They have become the subject of false conspiracy theories and smear campaigns online.
+Memes and YouTube videos make outlandish claims that some of the students are "actors" working for a globalist gun grab who travel around the country to the sites of shootings.

 Some are also accusing Hogg of letting his father, a former FBI agent, coach him to speak out against President Donald Trump --- an allegation that Donald Trump Jr. endorsed on Twitter.

-On Tuesday, Hogg denied the allegations and said it was disturbing that Trump Jr. liked the post.
+On Tuesday, Hogg criticized those who amplified the claims and said it was disturbing that Trump Jr. liked the Twitter post.

 "Unlike the people who are tweeting that stuff about me and my dad, I haven't lost hope in America and my dad hasn't either," said Hogg with his father by his side.

-Responding to criticism saying he is in favor of repealing the Second Amendment, Hogg said he doesn't "want to take a constitutional right away from American citizens."
+Responding to claims he is in favor of repealing the Second Amendment, Hogg said he doesn't "want to take a constitutional right away from American citizens."

 He believes Americans can own a gun if they are mentally stable, don't have previous major convictions and are "not going to go out and commit these atrocities"